 Photo Credits: Suzy Karadsheh

-Labneh, a creamy yogurt cheese, is a staple in Middle Eastern cuisine, where its thick consistency makes it perfect for spreading on sandwiches or breads like Turkish Simit, creating a dip for fresh veggies, or using it as a base of any number of recipes like Roasted Beets.
-This simple recipe requires minimal effort or hands-on time; the hardest part of making it is waiting!
+Labneh is a staple in Middle Eastern cuisine, specifically in the Levant region (Jordan, Syria, Lebanon, Israel, and Palestine).
+Its thick consistency makes it perfect for spreading on sandwiches or breads like Turkish Simit, creating a dip for fresh veggies, or using it as a base of any number of recipes, as I do with these Roasted Beets.
+This simple 2-ingredient recipe requires minimal effort or hands-on time; the hardest part of making it is waiting!

 Preparing labneh is a straightforward process that involves straining plain whole-milk yogurt seasoned with a little salt.
 The straining process removes the whey from the yogurt, creating a thick spread that can be enjoyed plain or dressed up with your favorite herbs and spices.
 Once you make labneh at home, I’m confident you’ll find many ways to enjoy it!